How successful was the New Deal?

 The PWA and the TVA provided valuable economic and social

-infrastructures, such as roads, airports, schools, theatres, dams etc.
+infrastructure, such as roads, airports, schools, theatres, dams etc.

 -